BurlingtonCodeAcademy/leaflet-workshop/README.md

-## You will need to install leaflet and react-leaflet for this project
+## You will need to run NPM install to have all of the necessary dependencies for this project

+(workshop guide to be finished)